-Right now, we are facing an existential climate crisis which threatens human civilisation and our Government must start paying attention.
+Right now, we are facing an existential climate crisis that threatens human civilisation and our government must start paying attention.

-We call on the Australian Parliament to declare a climate emergency, and you can too.
+We’re calling on the Australian Parliament to act on the climate emergency, and you can too.

 Recognising we are in a climate crisis by declaring an emergency ends the business as usual approach of the Labor and Liberal parties, who still put their coal, oil and gas donors ahead of people and our environment.